Leaderboard

 2 points

-Lovely plant clematis ?
+8. Lovely plant clematis ?
 A couple of weeks ago I found some young plants at Lidl.
 I bought a Meyer lemon , a fig tree and another common lemon.
 They were cheap and I thought what the heck I'll try to grow them, they were very tiny but I thought if they wither I won't have lost anything.
 I have a lemon tree and a kumquat so it was a bonus if they survived.
 They have and started to grow very quickly.
-They won't produce lemons for a few years but who cares they were cheaper than flowers which we have to replace every year.2 points
+They won't produce lemons for a few years but who cares they were cheaper than flowers which we have to replace every year.

-Normally it was the angle the shoes presented to the drum after a degree of wear had taken place and the different leading edge when going backwards, new drums almost never did it.
+9. Normally it was the angle the shoes presented to the drum after a degree of wear had taken place and the different leading edge when going backwards, new drums almost never did it.
 There is also the fact that when reversing the braking effort is usually very light.
 We had an Atkinson eight wheeled tipper that did it after a brake re-line (rear wheels).
 It turned out the brake in question had a different brand of lining and I was told it was 'harder' than the Ferodo brand we usually used.
-Changed it and the noise stopped.2 points
+Changed it and the noise stopped.

 1 point